-AP source: Jags trading Campbell to Ravens for 5th-rounder - WHIZ News
+AP Source: Jags trading Campbell to Ravens for 5th-rounder - WHIZ News

 JACKSONVILLE, Fla.
-(AP) — The Baltimore Ravens are essentially getting a five-time Pro Bowl defensive lineman for a backup kicker who has spent time on five NFL rosters over the last eight months.
+(AP) — The “Mayor of Sacksonville” is on the move.
+And the Baltimore Ravens made quite the deal to land veteran Calais Campbell, essentially giving up a backup kicker who spent time on five NFL rosters over the last eight months for a five-time Pro Bowl defensive lineman who’s also the reigning Walter Payton NFL Man of the Year.

-The Ravens agreed to trade a fifth-round draft pick in the upcoming draft to the Jacksonville Jaguars for veteran Calais Campbell, according to a person familiar with the deal.
-The person spoke to The Associated Press on condition of anonymity Sunday because the trade can’t become official until the new league begins.
+The Ravens agreed Sunday to trade a fifth-round draft pick in the upcoming draft to the Jacksonville Jaguars for Campbell, according to a person familiar with the deal.
+The person spoke to The Associated Press on condition of anonymity because the trade can’t become official until the new league begins Wednesday.

-It appears to be a great value for the Ravens and a downright steal considering they’re giving up the 170th overall pick, which they got by trading place-kicker Kaare Vedvik to Minnesota last August.
+It’s a great value for the Ravens and a downright steal considering they’re parting ways with the 170th overall pick, which they got by trading place-kicker Kaare Vedvik to Minnesota last August.
 The Vikings cut Vedvik three weeks later.

 Now, they’re working to get Campbell a new contract that should make one of the league’s best defenses even better.

+“Like anything in life, they say great things only last for so long,” Campbell said in a lengthy and heartfelt goodbye posted on Twitter.
+“My time in Jacksonville has been a once-in-a-lifetime experience filled with love, support and pure joy from the Duval community. …

+“They say to always leave a place better than you found it and I hope that’s what I’ve done in Duval.
+Thank you for believing and allowing me to live out my dream.
+It was a true honor to be your Mayor of Sacksonville.”

-The 33-year-old Campbell was due to earn $15 million in the final year of his contract this season and count $17.5 million against Jacksonville’s salary cap.
+The 33-year-old Campbell was due to make $15 million in the final year of his contract and would have counted $17.5 million against Jacksonville’s salary cap.
 The Jaguars will take on $2.5 million in dead money by trading Campbell.

-Campbell has made three straight Pro Bowls with Jacksonville.
+Campbell has made three straight Pro Bowls since landing in Jacksonville.
 He was instrumental in helping rookie Josh Allen make a successful transition to the NFL last year.
 Allen was a Pro Bowl alternate and made the all-star team as a replacement.

 Campbell was voted defensive MVP of the Pro Bowl in January.
 He also was recognized as the league’s man of the year for his charitable work.

+“Your kindness and enthusiasm fueled me to be a better player and a better member of your community,” Campbell said.
+“It was one of the great honors of my life to wear teal and black and I’ll forever be grateful for how my time as a Jaguar changed my life.”

 He has 696 tackles and 88 sacks in 12 seasons with Arizona and Jacksonville.
-He started every game over the last five seasons and has been an key leader on and off the field.
+He started every game over the last five years and has been a consummate pro on and off the field.

 The Jaguars are unlikely to replace him with a fifth-round pick.
-It’s also another sign that Jacksonville is in rebuilding mode, trying to get its salary cap back in shape.
+It’s also another sign that Jacksonville is in full-on rebuilding mode, trying to get its salary cap in better shape.

 General manager Dave Caldwell already agreed to trade cornerback A.J.
 Bouye to Denver for a fourth-round draft pick.
 He also declined to pick up an option in defensive tackle Marcell Dareus’ contract.